-The following link will take you to search on the Census Bureau's website:
+The following link will take you to search on the Census Bureau's website: https://data.census.gov/cedsci/

-https://data.census.gov/cedsci/

-Click in the Find Tables, Maps, and more box.
+Click in the Find Tables, Maps, and more search bar.
 Choose Advanced Search.
 On the left are the filters.
-First under FILTERS select Geography.
+First, under FILTERS select Geography.
 Choose Census Tract.
 Choose Missouri.
 Choose the County that contains your census tract.
 Choose "ALL" census tracts within your county or choose one or multiple census tracts.
 Second FILTER under Surveys, select American Community Survey, then choose 5-year, choose Detailed Tables.
-Third FILTER under Years, select 2022.
+Third FILTER under Years, select 2023.
 In the search bar enter Table B17017.
 You will see the screen shown below.

-Click the blue B17017.
-You should see the results table below.
+Click the results tab on the left.
+You should see the table below.

-In the example above, the Total line shows the estimated number of households in the selected geography (1,117).
-This estimate can vary (up or down) by as much as 142 households.
-The estimated number of households that had incomes below the poverty level (in the past twelve months) is 147, or 13.16% (147 $\div$ 1,117).
+In the example above, the Total line shows the estimated number of households in the selected geography (1,051).
+This estimate can vary (up or down) by as much as 125 households.
+The estimated number of households that had incomes below the poverty level (in the past twelve months) is 93, or 8.8% $(93 \div 1051)$ .
 You may also select specific geographies, like a specific city or county.
 Whatever your geography, do not use family households.